 High myopia is also named as pathological myopia, usually defined as the spherical equivalent of greater than 5.00 diopters.
 Pathological myopia is generally progressive and presents very early in childhood.

 Myopia occurs when the eyeball becomes too long, therefore, incoming light rays focus at a point in front of the retina rather than directly on the retina surface, which causes distance objects to appear blurry.

 Children whose parents have pathological myopia are more likely to develop myopia.
-Myopia is often diagnosed in children between 5 and 12 years of age and may worsen during the teen years.
+Myopia is often diagnosed in children between 5 and 12 years of age and may continuously become worse during the teen years.

 When children notice their distance vision decreases, some children may tell their parents; but many won’t.
 Your child may have myopia if he or she squints or frowns when watching TV, gets headaches often after reading, or likes to watch TV at a very close distance.
 The child may not be interested in sports or other activities that require good distance vision.
 These indicate that it is time to take your child to see an optometrist.

 Pathological myopia is predominantly caused by genetic factors.
 Children inherit the tendency to develop the eye condition from their high myopic parents.
 Additionally, how the children use their eyes, for instance, constant performing close-up tasks, may also have an influence on the development of myopia.